-An Indirect Cost Proposal is generated by the Arizona Department of Public Safety and approved by the Department's cognizant agency each Fiscal Year.
+An Indirect Cost Proposal each year is generated and approved by the Department's cognizant agency each Fiscal Year.
 Our cognizant agency is the U.S. Department of Justice.
-The State's cognizant agency is the Department of Health and Human Services, and they approve the Statewide Cost Allocation Plan (SWCAP), which is used to prepare the Indirect Cost Proposal by our agency prior to submission to the Department of Justice for review and approval.
+The State's cognizant agency is the Department of Health and Human Services, and they approve the Statewide Cost Allocation Plan (SWCAP), which is used by the Department of Justice to prepare the Indirect Cost Proposal for our agency.

-The Indirect Cost Rate Proposal is generally not available for several months past its effective start date, due to delays in state approval of the SWCAP.
+Though computed annually by the Department of Justice, the Indirect Cost Rate Proposal is generally not adopted for several months past its' effective start date, due to delays in state approval of the SWCAP.
 Oftentimes, this delay can take up to or beyond six months.
-We received an approved Indirect Cost Rate of 12.65% on December 21, 2020.
+We received an approved Indirect Cost Rate of 15.92% on November 20, 2018.
 The Indirect Cost Rate is applied to a base of salaries and fringe (ERE) and charged to our MCSAP grant along with the monthly salaries.

-The Indirect Cost Rate for July 1, 2020 thru June 30, 2021 is still awaiting calculation by our agency before being sent for approval to the U.S. Department of Justice.
+The Indirect Cost Rate for July 1, 2018 thru June 30, 2019 is still awaiting calculation before being sent for approval by the U.S. Department of Justice.
 The Arizona Department of Administration has not yet produced an approved SWCAP to use in calculation.
-The line item figure reflected in the budget has been updated to the last approved rate of 12.65%.
-At this rate, estimated Indirect Cost charges will be \$961,906.
-Indirect Cost for Match should be \$206,940.75 Indirect Cost for MOE should be \$354,873.
-Upon receipt of an approved Indirect Cost Rate for a more current date range, we will submit a revised budget to the FMCSA.
+The line item figure reflected in the budget has been updated to the last approved rate of 15.92%.
+At this rate, estimated Indirect Cost charges will be \$1,212,107.
+Indirect Cost for Match should be \$260,144.
+Indirect Cost for MOE should be \$615,595.